marko-js/express/README.md

 <div>${out.global.locale}</div>
 ```

+## Redirects

+Patches `res.redirect` so it can be used after the request has begun for HTML responses.

 # Code of Conduct

 This project adheres to the [eBay Code of Conduct](./.github/CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.